1bl4z3r/hermit-V2/content/posts/explaining-configs.md

 	- If `Lastmod` is provided or `Lastmod` is different from `Date`, value of `Lastmod` will be displayed in `[...]` after Date.

 If `ShowLastmod` is not provided.
 User response defaults to false.
 It is equivalent to providing `ShowLastmod:false`.

-### LaTeX

-LaTeX is implemented through Mathjax.
-  - If you are using this theme as a proper  mathematical blog, enable `global_mathjax` to true in hugo.toml.
-It will enable Mathjax support site wide.
-  - Since Mathjax is a heavy script (>1 MB), it is not ideal to run Mathjax site wide, especially if you are in the above cohort.
-However, if you want to use mathematical formulas, you can set `mathjax : true` in Page frontmatter.
-It will enable mathjax for only that page only.

 ### Enable ScrolltoTop button